webfactory/slimdump/README.md

 * `full` - Whole table will be dumped

 ### Wildcards
-Of course you can define tables as wildcards.
+Of course you can use wildcards for table names (* for multiple characters, ? for a single character).

 Example:
 ```xml